surister/cratedb-guide/docs/domain/telemetry/index.md

 (metrics-store)=

-# Metrics, Telemetry, and Log Data Store
+# Telemetry Data Store

-CrateDB works well as a cluster database for storing massive amounts of metrics and telemetry data, and log information.
+CrateDB works well for storing massive amounts of telemetry data, such as metrics and logs.

 It is a spiritual successor, or alternative to, rrdtool, Graphite, InfluxDB, Prometheus, Mimir, or Thanos, but with the benefits of long term storage